Break the Cycle

 Lastly, a study from The Journal of Nutrition revealed how mindless eating can disrupt signals of fullness in the brain.
 This can lead to a continuous feeling of hunger and potential overeating.
 So if you ever felt like you can’t get full, yet often engage in mindless eating, your body may have (unhealthily) adjusted to that.
 Not only that contributes to weight gain but also fosters dependency on food for comfort.

-Fog and Storm Eating are concepts that describe some of the more common types of mindless eating.
+Fog and Storm Eating are concepts that describe some of the more common types of mindless eating/ disordered eating.
 While Binge Eating Disorder is an officially diagnosed eating disorder.
 BED is characterised by recurrent episodes of uncontrolled overeating accompanied by feelings of guilt or distress.

 People with BED tend to eat more quickly than normal during binge episodes.
 They consume larger amounts of food than most people would in the same amount of time.
 Also, they often eat until feeling uncomfortably full.
 In comparison to fog/storm eating, BED is more severe and more likely to cause serious physical health problems and requires specialist support.